geremyCohen/go_page_size/java/0718/rules/rules_general.md

 .
 Differentiate between the files I ask for, and the files you make that enable you to perform the task.
 Keep the files I request in the folder I request them in, for the files you make to perform utility tasks, keep them in an "ai_util" subdirectory of FULL_PATH

 .
-Make any .txt or .md files in a "ai_readme" in the FULL_PATH subdirectory.
+Make any .txt, .md, summary, or informational files in a "ai_readme" in the FULL_PATH subdirectory.

 .
 Always create build artifacts to a "ai_build" folder under FULL_PATH.
 You should be able to delete/clean old build folders between testing iterations easily, and I want to be able to easily add folders that contain un-needed build artifacts to a .gitignore